heasm66/mdlzork/README.md

 Confusion, the MDL emulator, “a MDL interpreter which works just well enough to play the original Zork all the way through”.
 The status of the different versions here are listed below.
 ## 1977-12-12
-This is currently the earliest version avaiable.
+This is currently the earliest version available.
 There is a couple of files missing, most notably the "melee"-file.
 This version is reconstructed with the "melee"-file from the 1978 version and some later for versions for tell.mud and prim.mud.
 The game is a 500 point version and fully functional and playable all the way to he end.
 There is no end-game so you are finished when you reached 500 points.
 ## 1978-01-24
 This is basically the same as the 1977 version with some parser improvements and an added end-game.
-The end-game is not completely finished and it is not possible to solve the last puzzly with the dungeon master to reach the finishing room and message.
+The end-game is not completely finished and it is not possible to solve the last puzzle with the dungeon master to reach the finishing room and message.
 ## 1979-12-11
 This version is a 616 point version with a 100 points end-game that is almost identical with the 1981 version.
 ## 1981-07-22